benmiller314/cdm2020spring/plans/lesson-20.md

 Let's do this!

+### Your groups
+Within each group, you're responsible for commenting on the three people after your name; if that takes you to the end, wrap around again.

+* Blake, Dilan, Matt, Jeremy
+* Brahler, Emma, Kevin, Michaela, Sydney
+* An, Hailey, Jake, Linda, Olivia
+* Angeline, Hannah, Kat, Kosha, Ryan

 ### Timing note

 <div class="alert alert-success">
-<strong>We usually spend about 10-12 minutes on each rotation.</strong> I recommend timing yourself to make the amount of feedback roughly equivalent.
+<strong>We usually spend about 10-15 minutes on each rotation.</strong> I recommend timing yourself to make the amount of feedback roughly equivalent.
 </div>